windvalley/gossh/docs/config.md

 The default config file is `$PWD/.gossh.yaml` or `$HOME/.gossh.yaml`, and `$PWD/.gossh.yaml` has a higher priority.

+Note that the config file is optional, that is, there can be no config file.

 ## Configuration contents demo

 Demo file can be found in git repo by location: `configs/gossh.yaml`, or use command `gossh config` to generate.